nozdrenkov/gpt4m/README.md

 1. Install docker:

 - get [docker for mac](https://docs.docker.com/desktop/install/mac-install) (use Apple silicon chip if you have it)
-- install docker the app
+- install the docker app
-- open the app and accept docker agreements
+- open the docker app and accept docker agreements
 - use recommended settings
 - you can continue without signing in